-- 6.8.1 No vessels shall exceed a speed of 12 knots in the Lambton Harbour area (westwards of a line between the Thomdon Container Pile Light and the Carter Fountain in Oriental Bay) unless exempted by the Harbourmaster. - 6.8.2 Emergency-service vessels are exempted from complying with subclause 6.8.1 when responding to emergencies. - 6.8.3 The Harbourmaster may instruct any vessel not to exceed a specified speed, as determined by the Harbourmaster, in certain parts of the harbour for the purposes of ensuring navigational safety.
+- 6.8.1 No vessels shall exceed a speed of 12 knots in the Lambton Harbour area (westwards of a line between the Thorndon Container Pile Light and the Carter Fountain in Oriental Bay) unless exempted by the Harbourmaster. - 6.8.2 Emergency-service vessels are exempted from complying with subclause 6.8.1 when responding to emergencies. - 6.8.3 The Harbourmaster may instruct any vessel not to exceed a specified speed, as determined by the Harbourmaster, in certain parts of the harbour for the purposes of ensuring navigational safety.

-6.9 Restricted access for non commercial vessels.
+6.9 Restricted access for non-commercial vessels

-Non commercial vessels shall not enter the commercial areas as shown in schedule 2 without uermission from the Harbourmaster or go within 200 metres of any vessel displaying Flag B by day or an all round red light at night at a commercial wharf.
+Non-commercial vessels shall not enter the commercial areas as shown in schedule 2 without permission from the Harbourmaster.